 4. Install rubber grass mats or ground protection

 If you have an area of your landscape that is particularly vulnerable to erosion, especially from heavy foot traffic, you might consider installing rubber grass mats or ground protection mesh.
-These will help to keep the grass, root system, and soil in place and prevent it from being washed away.
+These will help to keep the grass, root system, and bare soil in place to prevent it from being washed away.

 5. Use mulch